nanaki04/PathFinder/README.md

 ```

 Note that for communicating with different applications on other nodes, the PathFinder
-module must be installed and setup as received.
+module must be installed and setup as receiver.

 Alternatively you can simply start a Task.Supervisor with the name PathFinder.Destination manually.